 The Chief Scrutineer for the event will be paying particular attention to the integrity and validity of both seats and harnesses.
 Competitors should ensure that all seats and harnesses are not counterfeit and comply with all the requirements of the genuine article.
 This Vsport article is a good guide on spotting differences between real and fake harnesses.

-Apparel must comply with Schedule D Apparel of the current MA Manual for a State Level Gravel Rally event, including Frontal Head Restraint.
+Apparel must comply with Schedule D of the 2022 Motorsport Australia Manual for a State Level Gravel Rally event, including Frontal Head Restraint.
 Helmets and all safety apparel must be taken to scrutiny to be checked for compliance.